glenngara/glenngara.github.io/_pages/home.md

 Facilitated a training session on Infographics creation using [Canva](http://canva.com), participated by the Online Course Design Team of the University of the Immaculate Conception.

 **May 29, 2020**
 [Published my first Towards Data Science article on Extreme Learning Machines](https://towardsdatascience.com/build-an-extreme-learning-machine-in-python-91d1e8958599).
 This will be the start of my journey in writing articles on topics related to my PhD dissertation.
-[Follow me on medium](https://medium.com/@glenngara).
+[You can follow me on medium](https://medium.com/@glenngara).

 **Mar 20, 2020**
 Submitted our video presentation of our recently accepted paper on adversarial example generation in the [20th Philippine Computing Science Congress](https://sites.google.com/view/pcsc-2020/home).